alankrantas/saiko-iotomatic-watch-esp32-round-lcd/README.md

 ![saiko](saiko.JPG)

-"Saiko(u)" (**さいこう**) is an ESP32-based NTP clock drawing a watch dial by code on a GC9A01A round TFT LCD (240x240 pixels).
+**"Saiko(u)" (さいこう)** is an ESP32-based NTP clock using a GC9A01A round TFT LCD (240x240 pixels).

-The analog dial design is based on/inspired by a **Seiko 5 Sports SRPK33K1** diver watch, with the second hand moves 6 times a second as in the 4R36 mechanical movement.
-The dates do not rotate like the real 4R36 though.
+The analog dial design is drawn mostly real time by code and is based on/inspired by the **Seiko 5 Sports SRPK33K1** 38mm diver watch, with the second hand moves 6 times a second as in the 4R36 mechanical movement.
+The dates do not rotate like the real movement though.

-You can read more about the design on [my Hackster.io project page](https://www.hackster.io/alankrantas/saiko-iotomatic-watch-d619e5).
+The project is not meant for commerical use.
+You can read more about the more detailed story on [my Hackster.io project page](https://www.hackster.io/alankrantas/saiko-iotomatic-watch-d619e5).

 ![saiko-dial](saiko-dial.JPG)